Our service quality report

 Section 6: Assisted Travel

-• We are part of Passenger Assist which is a national system that all train companies are part of.
-Customers can request assistance for any and all parts of their journey, including help with purchasing tickets.
+We are part of Passenger Assist which is a national system that all train companies are part of.
+Customers can request assistance for all parts of their journey, including help with purchasing tickets.
 We are committed to using this system and will provide assistance to anyone who books up to 2 hours in advance.
-SWR staff will provide this assistance at all of our managed stations, and also at London Waterloo, Clapham Junction and Guildford stations, which are managed by Network Rail.
+SWR staff will provide this assistance at all our managed stations, and also at London Waterloo, Clapham Junction and Guildford stations, which are managed by Network Rail.
 At other stations, whether they be managed by another Train Operating Company or Network Rail, their staff will provide the same assistance.

-• Whether you book assistance in advance or not, our teams are here to help.
+Whether you book assistance in advance or not, our teams are here to help.
 Booking in advance with our Assisted Travel service helps to ensure that we can have everything in place to help you.
 The national booking system operates across the National Rail network.
+At unstaffed stations, our on-train teams will provide assistance to board and leave the train and our 24-hour Assisted Travel team in the Contact Centre will discuss best options with the customer if they require further assistance through the station.

-• In addition to offering pre-booked assistance, SWR actively promotes a “Turn Up and Go” and an Assisted Boarding Points service, enabling customers requiring assistance to travel how they want to.
+In addition to offering pre-booked assistance, SWR actively promotes a “Turn Up and Go” and an Assisted Boarding Points service, enabling customers requiring assistance to travel how they want to.

-• We have received a total number of 72,556 assistance bookings for South Western Railway for the 2020-2021 reporting period.
+We have received a total number of 132,557 assistance bookings for South Western Railway for the 2025-2026 reporting period.

-• Our Travel Assistance Card is a free card for anyone who may need that extra bit of help and find it difficult to ask.
+Additionally, we delivered a further 182,354 Turn Up & Go requests during that year.
+Our Travel Assistance Card is a free card for anyone who may need that extra bit of help and find it difficult to ask.
 All our staff have been trained to recognise the card and if you show it to any member of our staff, they will help you as best they can.
 Our Travel Assistance Card can be requested at any of our stations, through our customer services team, or downloaded from our website.

 Continuous improvements to our Passenger Assist service through customer feedback and complaint handling.

-During the year 2024/25 we received 324 complaints related to accessibility
+During the year 2024/25 we received 505 complaints related to accessibility

 Complaint category Complaints received Improvements